achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      https://towardsdatascience.com/7-over-sampling-techniques-to-handle-imbalanced-data-ec51c8db349f

-     3.class_weight give more importance(weight) to that small class
+     3.class_weight give more importance(weight) to that small class ( Cost-Sensitive Algorithms)

      4.use Stratified kfold to keep the ratio of classess constantly